- Assuming you don’t qualify if you haven’t worked long enough

 - Misunderstanding enrollment periods

-- Picking a Part D drug plan on the basis of its premium, its name or because your best friend chose it is generally not a good idea
+- Picking a Part D drug plan on the basis of its premium or its name or because your best friend chose it

 - Being too late to buy medigap with full protections